-Monday is Memorial Day in the U.S. But there is another memorial day in a couple weeks that commemorates one of the most momentous days in all of history.
+Monday was Memorial Day in the U.S. But there is another memorial day this weekend that commemorates one of the most momentous days in all of history.

-On Monday, May 30, most schools, federal offices and some businesses in the United States will be closed to observe Memorial Day.
+On Monday, May 25, most schools, federal offices and some businesses in the United States closed to observe Memorial Day.
 Memorial Day is a U.S. holiday remembering the Americans who died in all the wars fought throughout American history.

-But there is another Memorial Day approaching in about two weeks.
-On Sunday, June 12, is a day even more important than Memorial Day—it is the biblical Feast of Pentecost (or Feast of Weeks).
+But there is another memorial day approaching this coming weekend.
+Sunday, May 31, is a day even more important than Memorial Day— the biblical Feast of Pentecost (or Feast of Weeks).

 The unique feast of counting

 In Leviticus 23 God gave Israel a list of special observances that He declared “the feasts of the LORD” (verse 2).
 These festivals were to be observed by God’s people as “holy convocations” (verse 2).
-Israel was to assemble together on these days to worship and learn.
+This meant that God expected His people to assemble together on these days to worship and learn about Him.